HughOKeeffe1/core-v-mcu-cli-test/README.md

 ![step12](./images/12-SelectLaunchConfig.png)

 #### Step 7.3:
-Here you will fetch the HS2 and OpellaLD launch configuration from your clone of core-v-mcu-cli-test repository.
+Here you will fetch the HS2 and Opella-LD launch configuration from your clone of core-v-mcu-cli-test repository.
 In the `core-v-mcu-cli-test` repo there is a set of launch configurations in the `launch` directory.
 Use the `Browse...` button to navigate to the git directory that was chosen as the 'Local Destination' in **Step 4.7** and then `launch`.